-3. Click the Publish All button to run the pipeline, which transforms the data to RDF graph format and generates the FLDS in the specified data store.
+3. Click the Publish All button to run the Pipeline, which transforms the data to RDF graph format and generates the FLDS in the specified Data Store.

-Anzo publishes the ETL files and displays a confirmation that job execution is in progress.
-Click OK to close the dialog box.
-Anzo completes the job execution and the sample movie data set becomes available in the Dataset catalog.
-Proceed to the next step to create a graphmart for the new data and load it into AnzoGraph.
+Anzo publishes the ETL files and displays confirmation messages as each step in the process completes.
+When the job execution is finished, the sample movie data set becomes available in the Dataset catalog.
+Proceed to the next step to create a Graphmart for the new Dataset and load it into AnzoGraph.